-A small but emerging number of jurisdictions have implemented the principle of UPC §6-101 by enacting statutes providing an asset-specific mechanism for the nonprobate transfer of land.
+A small but growing number of jurisdictions have implemented the principle of UPC Section 6-101 by enacting statutes providing an asset-specific mechanism for the nonprobate transfer of land.
 This is done by permitting owners of interests in real property to execute and record a transfer on death (TOD) deed.
 By this deed, the owner identifies the beneficiary or beneficiaries who will succeed to the property at the owner's death.
 During the owner's lifetime, the beneficiaries have no interest in the property, and the owner retains full power to transfer or encumber the property or to revoke the TOD deed.

-Twelve states have enacted statutes authorizing TOD deeds.
-In the chronological order of the statutes' enactment, the states are: Missouri (1989), Kansas (1997), Ohio (2000), New Mexico (2001), Arizona (2002), Nevada (2003), Colorado (2004), Arkansas (2005), Wisconsin (2006), Montana (2007), Oklahoma (2008), and Minnesota (2008).
-Some other states, including California and Iowa, are considering the issue.
+Thirteen states have enacted statutes authorizing TOD deeds.
+In the chronological order of the statutes' enactment, the states are: Missouri (1989), Kansas (1997), Ohio (2000), New Mexico (2001), Arizona (2002), Nevada (2003), Colorado (2004), Arkansas (2005), Wisconsin (2006), Montana (2007), Oklahoma (2008), Minnesota (2008), and Indiana (2009).